MinavKaria/Antiguo/README.md

-Certainly!
-Here’s the entire README file formatted in Markdown:

----

 # Antiguo - Designer Fashion Buy & Rent Platform

 Welcome to **Antiguo**!
 This platform allows users to buy or rent designer clothes in India, making high-fashion accessible, sustainable, and convenient for everyone.